npahucki/linear-importer/README.md

 ### Usage

-1. `cd src`
-2. `npm run import`
+`npm run import`

 ![alt text](image.png)

 #### ENV Options

+- `API_KEY` = ""
 - `ENABLE_IMPORTING` = true
   - `false` to halt execution before any requests; allows testing CLI
 - `ENABLE_DETAILED_LOGGING` = false
-  - `true` to show additional logging output for user mapping and file attachments
+  - `true` to log all output.
+Enable this while developing or to see detailed messages
-- `REQUEST_DELAY_MS` = 5
+- `REQUEST_DELAY_MS` = 1
+  - increase if reaching API rate limits

 ## Details

 #### File Attachments

-- File attachments can be optionally imported via the provided prompt
+- `ENABLE_DETAILED_LOGGING` to view debug output

 #### Comments

 - Comments are imported with original author, timestamp, and content preserved.
-- A Comment titled `Raw Pivotal Tracker Data` will be created for each issue that contains all CSV data for that issue (except Description and Comments, which are populated directly on the Issue)
+- A Comment titled `Raw Pivotal Tracker Data` will be created for each issue that contains all CSV data for that issue (except Description, Comments, and Files, which are all populated independently)

 #### Labels

 - The following Labels will be created in the selected Team.
 This allows each Team to modify labels at their own pace without affecting other Teams, and will avoid any naming conflicts with existing labels.

-  - `pivotal - epic`
+  - `pivotal-epic`
-  - `pivotal - release`
+  - `pivotal-release`
-  - `pivotal - feature`
+  - `pivotal-feature`
-  - `pivotal - bug`
+  - `pivotal-bug`
-  - `pivotal - chore`
+  - `pivotal-chore`

 - Additionally, you will be prompted with the option to import labels created in Pivotal Tracker.
 These will be added to the imported Linear Issues.